MewsSystems/fiscalization-greece/README.md

 ## Description
 This library is providing a client to submit data to greek fiscal authorities.
 For more info see https://www.aade.gr/mydata.
+This is still work in progress as it appears that not all use-cases are covered by the API.
+Therefore we do not recommend using this in production environments.

 ## Key features
 - No Greek abbreviations.